tejaschaudhari131/adversarial-gan-ids/README.md

 This script will measure the accuracy of the IDS on both normal and adversarial traffic, displaying the evasion rate.

-## Results and Findings

-- **Evasion Rate:** The GAN-generated adversarial traffic successfully evades the IDS with an average evasion rate of [XX%].
-- **Baseline Accuracy:** The accuracy of the IDS on normal traffic was [YY%], while its accuracy dropped to [ZZ%] when tested on adversarial traffic.

 ## Future Work